It is John Mayberry's 66th birthday

 Herzog insisted the Royals get rid of him and they did, selling him to the Jays.

 A few years later Whitey would make the same sort of trade as manager of the St. Louis Cardinals.
 Keith Hernandez was a terrific first baseman, but Whitey publicly stated that he didn't like Keith's work ethic.
 It came out later he had the same sort of drug problem and Whitey didn't want him influencing the younger players on his team.
 So he traded Hernandez to the Mets, for far too little.
 He might have been right to have worries; two of the Met's young superstars damaged their careers' and their lives' through drug use, though it would be a leap to assign blame to Hernandez.

-At the time, it was hard to believe that the Royals would give up Mayberry.
-But as time went on, the drug problem in baseball became better known and in a lot of cases managers and teams had turned a blind eye to it.
+At the time, it was hard to believe that the Royals would give up Mayberry for next to nothing.
+But as time went on the drug problem in baseball became better known and in a lot of cases managers and teams had turned a blind eye to it.
 Whitey was about the only manager that took a proactive approach.

 Anyway, Mayberry joined the Jays in their second season.
 There were a pretty terrible team, finishing 59 and 102 record.
 Mayberry had some good seasons with the Jays, though he never again was as good as he was his first years with the Royals.